 From heel pain to ankle sprains, sports injuries affect athletes of all ages.
-Scott Nelson, DPM and Kristen Treleven, DPM are experienced sports medicine providers who diagnose and treat a wide variety of injuries at Foot & Ankle Medical Clinic in Garland, Texas.
+Scott Nelson, DPM is experienced in sports medicine and can diagnose and treat a wide variety of injuries at Foot & Ankle Medical Clinic in Garland, Texas.
 To schedule a sports medicine appointment, call Foot & Ankle Medical Clinic or book a visit online today.

 Sports medicine refers to the prevention, treatment, and management athletes and active individuals receive to ensure they can continue enjoying the activities they love without injury.
 The feet and ankles serve as the body’s foundation.
 By addressing injuries or mechanical issues early on, sports medicine can help prevent long-term damage in the future.

 The experienced foot and ankle team at Foot & Ankle Medical Clinic provide comprehensive care for sports injuries, including:

 Heel pain is a common complaint in athletes and active individuals, particularly runners.
 Plantar fasciitis, which affects the band of tissue that stretches from the toes to the heel, is a common cause of heel pain in athletes of all ages.
 Heel pain can feel dull, sharp, or sore.
 It may come and go or worsen right after you wake up in the morning.

 A stress fracture is a bone break that occurs from repeated pressure.
 Stress fractures in the small bones of the feet are prevalent in runners, basketball players, soccer players, and other individuals who participate in activities that put stress on the feet.

 An ankle sprain can occur when the tendons and ligaments that support the ankle stretch too far.
 That can lead to pain, inflammation, and limited mobility.
 While an ankle sprain might not seem like a serious sports injury, without treatment it can increase your risk of future sprains.